Editorial Style Guide

 West Side—Buffalo’s West Side, New York’s Lower West Side (See directions and regions.)

-work—Most compound nouns with work are closed: workforce, workgroup, workhorse, workload, workplace, workroom, worksite, work camp.
+work—Most compound nouns with work are closed: workforce, workhorse, workload, workplace, workroom, worksite, work camp, work group.
 Consult the dictionary.

 work-study (n., adj.)